 Custodial Credit Risk.
 In the case of deposits, this is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
 The District's investment policy states that the District shall enter into collateral security agreements or similar instruments with any financial institution wherein District funds on deposit exceed FDIC insured limits.
-At year-end, the entire amount of the bank balance of deposits was covered by collateral, federal depository or equivalent insurance.
+At year-end \$201,778 of the bank balance of the deposits was not covered by federal depository or equivalent insurance, and represents cash at paying agent for debt service payments.
 For an investment, this is the risk that in the event of the failure of the counterparty, the District will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 The Districts investment in Illinois Funds is not subject to custodial credit risk.